Post contents

 provideExperimentalZonelessChangeDetection

-experiment present in Angular 18.
+experiment present in Angular 18 and 19.
 The mechanisms discussed in this article are likely to change before this experiment is made production-ready.

 Recently I was live on my Twitch stream coding away until I got massively nerd sniped away from my discussion.